supabase/realtime/forum/README.md

 * If the source node leaves the cluster, the router's `:DOWN` handler clears the entries keyed by that node that are stamped with the dying pid.
 A fresher incarnation's already-delivered data (writer-pid stamped, whether or not its discovery has been processed yet) is left alone.
 * A rebalance that moves a group's routing away from the old router triggers `drop_stale_router_entries` there.

 **Occupancy rows are a last-writer-wins-by-`seq` register to make this race-free.** `:erpc.call` does **not** cancel the remote execution on timeout, so a write can land on the router long after the source gave up, and in *either* order relative to a competing write for the same key.
-Every occupancy row is stored as `{{group, source_node}, seq, meta}`, where `seq` is a per-source monotonic stamp (`:erlang.unique_integer([:monotonic])`) assigned by the source **at dispatch time**, and `meta` is `:present` (the source holds the group) or an integer timestamp marking a **tombstone** (the source vacated it).
+Every occupancy row is stored as `{{group, source_node}, seq, meta, writer}`, where `seq` is a per-source monotonic stamp (`:erlang.unique_integer([:monotonic])`) assigned by the source **at dispatch time**, `meta` is `:present` (the source holds the group) or an integer timestamp marking a **tombstone** (the source vacated it), and `writer` is the pid of the source's Scope coordinator incarnation that produced the row (see the fresher-incarnation guard above, which compares against this field directly).
 Seqs are only ever compared for the same `{group, source}` key, whose writes all originate on one node, so the comparison is always within a single VM's monotonic sequence and survives coordinator/shard restarts.
 Both directions of the race are then symmetric:

 * **Stale DELETE after a fresh INSERT.** A re-claim's `:occupied` is dispatched *after* the `vacant_batch` it races (the join arrives later), so it carries a strictly higher `seq`.
 A timed-out `vacant_batch` whose DELETE lands afterwards would otherwise clobber the live re-claim; instead `vacant_batch` only tombstones a row whose `seq` is **no newer** than the batch's, so the stale, lower-`seq` DELETE is a no-op.
 * **Stale INSERT after a fresh DELETE.** The mirror: an orphaned `:occupied`/snapshot (e.g. its shard crashed and the restart re-routed the claim as a higher-`seq` vacancy) can land *after* the source genuinely vacated.
 This is why a vacancy **tombstones** the row (keeping its `seq`) rather than deleting it: the stale, lower-`seq` INSERT loses to the tombstone's guard and cannot resurrect the group.
 Deleting the row outright would discard the high-water `seq` and let the late INSERT win via `insert_new`, leaving a permanent phantom.